beberlei/Whitewashing/README.md

 ## TODOs

-* Rewrite Templates to use Twig
 * Rewrite Controllers to use Dependency Injection container
-* Use Security Layer for Authentication and Backend
 * Pimp the backend
 * Add Blog/Article entity
 * Add functional tests for controllers